MrcSnm/bindbc-generator/README.md

 bindbc-generate --load-plugins="myplugin" --plugin-args myplugin-behavior="[]"
 ```

 ## Options
 ```
 Bindbc-generator options.
 If you find an issue with the content generation, report it at https://www.github.com/MrcSnm/bindbc-generator

+          --dpp-path Path to dpp executable.
+Searched for in PATH if not specified.
+      --plugins-path Path to plugins folder.
+Default is `plugins`.
+         --temp-path Path to temporary directory.
+Default if `temp`.
--d         --dpparg Arguments to be appended to dpp, --preprocess-only is always included.
-Pass multiple arguments via comma
--f         --file Target header to get functions and types for generation -p         --presets
+-d          --dpparg Arguments to be passed to dpp, --preprocess-only is always included.
+Pass multiple arguments via comma -f            --file Target header to get functions and types for generation -p         --presets
 (Presets and custom are mutually exclusive)
 Function getter presets:
    cimgui - Preset used for compiling libcimgui -> https://github.com/cimgui/cimgui

 -n         --notypes Don't execute Dpp, and don't generate the types file -c          --custom
 Flags m and g are always added, $1 must always match function without exports.
 Examples:
     void func(char* str);